CSE-115-UCSC/penny-stock-lstm/pennystockpipeline/ExperimentalPipeline/README.md

 | 1/3/23 9:30 | 45.11 | 45.12 | 44.9 | 44.9 |   | AA | 1.67277E+12 | 371 | 19714 | 44.994 |

 We can optionally derive new features such as drift, volatility, moving_avg, momentum, and more to describe trends in the data.
 They likely will not be used by all models, so please toggle them on or off depending on your specific needs.
-Regardless of if/how the columns are changed, 2 new files will be added to your ~/historical_data directory to reflect:
+Regardless of if/how the columns are changed, two new files will be added to your ~historical_data/ directory:
 1. sd_pre.db
 2. sd_pre.csv